petruki/dijkstra-algorithm/README.md

 - Pre-calculate Dijkstra table based on the origin node.
 - Vertices can be set as single or bidirectional for more complex scenarios.
+- Nodes can bet set to ignored to simulate path finder.
 - Display result table.
 - Display summary with visited nodes and total cost.